-Ask your local representative for links to other language videos.
+Ask your local representative for links to German, Dutch or other language videos.

-- Table of contents of: Repertory, References, Patients, Remedies, Families. - Different windows (Tabs). - Hotkeys: Alt 1, Alt 2, Alt 3. - Check the Default settings for your country (ask for the best settings for your country) - Two methods to save the symptom clipboards (the Analysis)
+- Table of contents of: Repertory, References, Patients, Remedies, Families. - Different windows (Tabs), - Hotkeys: Alt 1, Alt 2, Alt 3. - Check the Default settings for your country (ask for the best settings for your country) - Two methods to save the symptom clipboard (the Analysis)